dartmouth-dltg/aspace_content_warnings/README.md

   https://github.com/archivesspace/archivesspace/blob/master/UPGRADING.md

-This will create the tables required by the plugin, and will pre-populate the system with a set of Traditonal Knowledge Labels.
-The controlled value list is editable should additional TK Labels be defined in future.
+This will create the tables required by the plugin, and will pre-populate the system with a set of Offensive Content Tags.
+The controlled value list is editable.

 ## Configuration